kalatehjari/Observer/README.md

-Current artificial intelligence reasoning systems predominantly operate through single-stream, sequential inference—generating one chain of thought at a time and selecting from sampled outputs.
+Current artificial intelligence reasoning systems predominantly operate through single-stream, sequential inference – generating one chain of thought at a time and selecting from sampled outputs.
 While techniques such as chain-of-thought prompting, tree-of-thought search, and multi-agent debate have improved reasoning quality, they do not systematically enforce perspective diversity or provide transparent meta-cognitive synthesis.
 This paper introduces Observer, a multi-stream meta-cognitive framework for AI-augmented reasoning that addresses these limitations.
-Observer decomposes a user prompt into parallel streams of thought, each governed by a distinct cognitive lens—analytical, creative, critical, systems-thinking, and pragmatic.
+Observer decomposes a user prompt into parallel streams of thought, each governed by a distinct cognitive lens – analytical, creative, critical, systems-thinking, and pragmatic.
 Each stream independently generates a structured reasoning chain, extracts key concepts with importance weightings, and produces a color-coded mind map visualization.
 A novel Higher-Order Observer (HOO) then performs meta-cognitive